Medication Safety Information

 GLP-1 Receptor Agonists (e.g., Semaglutide)

 Glucagon-like peptide-1 (GLP-1) receptor agonists mimic the GLP-1 hormone naturally produced in the gut.
 They work by stimulating insulin secretion in response to meals, suppressing glucagon release, slowing gastric emptying, and reducing appetite signals in the brain.
-Semaglutide is an FDA-approved GLP-1 receptor agonist used for glycemic control in type 2 diabetes and chronic weight management in eligible adults.
+Semaglutide is the active ingredient in FDA-approved branded medications such as Ozempic® and Wegovy® used for glycemic control in type 2 diabetes and chronic weight management in eligible adults.
+The compounded semaglutide formulations available through AvataCore are not FDA-approved products; they are prepared by licensed U.S. compounding pharmacies using the same active ingredient.

 GIP/GLP-1 Dual Receptor Agonists (e.g., Tirzepatide)

 Glucose-dependent insulinotropic polypeptide (GIP) and GLP-1 dual receptor agonists act on both hormone pathways simultaneously.
-Tirzepatide is an FDA-approved dual agonist used for glycemic control in type 2 diabetes and chronic weight management in eligible adults.
+Tirzepatide is the active ingredient in FDA-approved branded medications such as Mounjaro® and Zepbound® used for glycemic control in type 2 diabetes and chronic weight management in eligible adults.
+The compounded tirzepatide formulations available through AvataCore are not FDA-approved products; they are prepared by licensed U.S. compounding pharmacies using the same active ingredient.
 The dual mechanism of action may produce different effects compared to GLP-1-only agonists.

 Educational Note: The information above is general in nature.
 Individual treatment decisions, including drug selection, dosage, and titration schedule, are made exclusively by licensed healthcare providers based on your personal medical history, current health status, and clinical judgment.
 Do not interpret this information as a recommendation for any specific treatment.